 Nothing is wrong with your unit.
 What appears to be smoke is steam from the outdoor coil after it completes a defrost cycle.
 After extended run times the outdoor unit will start to build frost or ice on the coil.
 The system is designed to go in a defrost mode when needed to clear the ice away and keep the efficiency level up.

 UV is the abbreviation for ultraviolet.
 Located in the return air ductwork and by the indoor cooling coil, the ultraviolet air treatment system continuously emits high – intensity ultraviolet (UV) energy.
 The energy eliminates (kills) a very high percentage of airborne bacteria and germs passing over the UV light field inside the ductwork.
 The UV light mounted next to the indoor cooling coil will help eliminate the growth of mold, mildew and other contaminates from the drain pan and coil surface.
-At Weather Masters we recommend installing non-ozone-producing UV products.
+At Small Solutions, we recommend installing non-ozone-producing UV products.

 Heat rises, thus the reason it’s hotter in the summer.
 Assuming the system was sized and installed correctly, you should consider installing a zone system if possible.
 Sometimes the addition of return air ductwork will help improve air movement and help make upper levels more comfortable.

 With the proper maintenance and care, your HVAC system will operate economically and dependably.
 Though the professionals at Small Solutions, LLC Heating and Air Conditioning Services are there to help with your heating and air conditioning unit, there are a few simple, routine maintenance operations you can do to help ensure the best performance and comfort from your heating and air conditioning system.

 Before you perform any kind of maintenance, consider these important safety precautions: